-Therefore, I tend not to agree with this theory but it’s worth pointing out for the sake of discussion.
+Therefore, I tend not to agree with this theory, but it’s worth pointing out for the sake of discussion.

 The best way to achieve this goal is to pick a review course that suits your background, schedule and learning style:Pick the best CFA review course!

-Here is everything you need to know on the CFA exam results, insights on score bands, the fail bands (the “Band 10”), minimum passing score, borderline cases, and more.Learn about the CFA grading system
+Here is everything you need to know on the CFA exam results, including insights on score bands, fail bands (the “Band 10”), minimum passing score, borderline cases, and more.Learn about the CFA grading system

 Unfortunately, there are some questions we just can’t answer because the CFA Institute chooses not to publish the data.
 We can’t tell you the CFA passing percentage in India or the CFA pass rates from Canada because we only have the numbers for all test takers combined.